 The bill eliminates environmental, social and governance factors in state investments and prohibits banks from using "unsafe and unsound practices" to deny services based on an individual's political, religious, or business sector opinions.
 It prevents the financial institutions from considering "social credit scores" in determining an individual's ability to obtain loans, lines of credit, and bank accounts.

-SB 302: Banking & Insurance; Fiscal Policy HB 3: Commerce - Passed; State Affairs ACTION RECOMMENDED: NEUTRAL
+SB 302: Banking & Insurance; Fiscal Policy

+HB 3: Ready for the floor